michael2012z/BitBible/markdown/KJV/files/Lev.md

 25. And all thy estimations shall be according to the shekel of the sanctuary: twenty gerahs shall be the shekel.

-26. Only the firstling of the beasts, which should be the Lord’s firstling, no man shall sanctify it; whether it be ox, or sheep: it is the Lord’s.firstling of: Heb. firstborn, etc
+26. Only the firstling of the beasts, which should be the Lord’s firstling, no man shall sanctify it; whether it be ox, or sheep: it is the Lord’s.

 27. And if it be of an unclean beast, then he shall redeem it according to thine estimation, and shall add a fifth part of it thereto: or if it be not redeemed, then it shall be sold according to thy estimation.